Nebosyn/FoolOfREST/FoolOfRESTAPI/TelegramLogger/Config.md

 >
 > Please make sure that python is installed and added to PATH environment table on your system before executing installation script.

-### Manual configuration
+### Manual
-To configure virtual environment we essentially need only to commands.
+To configure virtual environment we essentially need only several commands.

 First we'll need too create venv:
 ```console